 By CannesGuide Editor, Posted 02-Jan-2013

-With new year done and dusted, it's now time to start looking at accommodation options for Cannes 2013.
+It's never too early to start looking at accommodation options for Cannes 2014.
 Although still fairly rare, scammers do take advantage of events run in Cannes and the film festival is no exception.

 2) Short Stays?
 As already mentioned, high demand means most hotels and properties within the Ring are offered on a block-booking basis only.
 Be wary of any well-located property which offers bookings on a daily basis.
 It may still be legit, but this is so rare that itís worth approaching with caution.